hanjingo/doc/interview.md

 For more info, see: [System Metrics#Availability](SYSTEM_DESIGN/system_metrics.md)

+#### What is a proxy server?

+A proxy server is an intermediary that sits between clients and servers, forwarding requests and responses.
+It can modify traffic, cache content, filter requests, anonymize clients, or load balance servers.

+For more info, see: [Proxy#Proxy Server](SYSTEM_DESIGN/proxy.md)

 #### What is the difference between Reverse Proxy and Forward Proxy?

-A forward proxy acts on behalf of the client while a reverse proxy acts on behalf of the server.
+A forward proxy sits in front of clients, intercepting outbound requests to external servers on behalf of internal users.
+It hides client identities, bypasses restrictions, and caches content.
+A reverse proxy sits in front of servers, intercepting inbound requests from external clients to internal servers.
+Forward proxies protect clients; reverse proxies protect servers.

 For more info, see: [Proxy#Proxy Vs Reverse Proxy](SYSTEM_DESIGN/proxy.md)